 Folio

-This Asian fintech offers an online brokerage service, specializing in investments.
+This Asian fintech offers an online brokerage service, specialized in the theme of investments.
 In addition, Folio has also built a platform that allows users to manage all their assets through the guidance of a robot.

 One Tap BUY, which is part of PayPay, specializes in services related to financial investments.
 This fintech has created a mobile app that allows users to easily choose and buy US-listed stocks and Japanese exchange-traded funds, rather than using conventional platforms.
 Furthermore, it is supported by SoftBank, Mizuho and other big brands.